-Salted Chocolate Bark with Almonds, Cherries, and Ginger is sweet, salty, and nutty, with spicy candied ginger kick.
+Salted Chocolate Bark with Almonds, Cherries and Ginger is sweet and salty with spicy candied ginger kick.
 It’ll curb your chocolate cravings the healthier way!

 I know I don’t normally post on Tuesday, but I couldn’t let Valentine’s Day go by without something chocolate could I?
 Please consider this Salted Chocolate Bark with Almonds, Cherries, and Ginger my Valentine’s Day gift to you.